TRDan6577/AlbumAesthetics/README.md

 # AlbumAesthetics
 For those haunted in their sleep by pixelated nightmares

+PLEASE NOTE THIS PROJECT IS NO LONGER MAINTAINED AND IS HERE FOR HISTORICAL PURPOSES.
+Take my word for it though, I promise you it worked at some point.

 ## Soooo what's the point?
 For those of us that purchase music from places other than [Amazon](http://www.amazon.com/MP3-Music-Download/b/ref=nav_shopall_dmusic?ie=UTF8&node=163856011),